 As a result, tie your income statement, balance sheet, and cash flow statements to your assumptions.
 That way, if you change your assumptions, all of your financial projections automatically update.

-Below are the most common assumptions to include in your financial model:
+Below are the key assumptions to include in your financial model:

 - What is the number of units you expect to sell each month?

 - What is your expected monthly sales growth rate?

 - What is the average price that you will charge per product or service unit sold?